KietNg874/Internship/submissions/nguyen-thanh-kiet/project-proposal/README.md

 This comprehensive proposal outlines the development of **Serverless Backup and Disaster Recovery (DR) Solution** designed to address critical gaps in modern enterprise serverless application protection.
 The project represents a strategic initiative to build a production-ready, automated backup and recovery system using AWS-native services, demonstrating advanced cloud engineering capabilities through practical implementation of 12+ integrated AWS services.

-The solution addresses a significant market need, as **78% of organizations** adopting serverless architectures lack comprehensive backup and disaster recovery strategies, creating substantial business risks valued at **$1.56 trillion annually** in potential revenue exposure.
+The solution addresses a significant market need, as **78% of organizations** adopting serverless architectures lack comprehensive backup and disaster recovery strategies, creating substantial business risks.
 This project delivers a complete, enterprise-grade solution that transforms manual, error-prone backup processes into an automated, reliable, and cost-optimized system.

 ## Business Problem and Market Opportunity